SBolivarLoL/SBolivarLoL/README.md

 - 🔭 I’m currently working on a **Blockchain project with solidity** and a **Food ordering service with 3 developers**

-- 🌱 I’m currently learning **linear data structures and a little of everything**
+- 🌱 I’m currently learning **swagger with openAPI, express security, and a little of everything**

 - 📝 I regularly write twetts on [https://twitter.com/MikelSoftDev](https://twitter.com/MikelSoftDev)